Easterly Government Properties (DEA)

 If you don’t want to gamble on individual winners and losers, you can always build a diversified passive-income portfolio just by using your “spare change.”

 Read more: Centibillionaire Jeff Bezos says not to waste your money on a new car or household purchase: invest in these 3 better recession-proof buys instead

 The road to retirement may seem long, but with WiserAdvisor, you can find a trusted partner to guide you every step of the way

 WiserAdvisor matches you with vetted financial advisors that offer personalized advice to help you to make the right choices, invest wisely, and secure the retirement you've always dreamed of.
 Start planning early, and get your retirement mapped out today.Get Started

 Office Properties Income Trust (OPI)

-As the name suggests, this REIT owns a lot of office buildings — its portfolio consists of 178 properties totaling 23.3 million square feet — but its performance is anything but boring.
+As the name suggests, this REIT owns a lot of office buildings — its portfolio consists of 162 properties totaling 21.2 million square feet.

-Over the past 12 months, OPI shares have climbed 10.8%.
-It has a quarterly dividend rate of 55 cents per share and an annual yield of 8.7%.
+Over the past 12 months, OPI shares have tumbled 33%.
+It has a quarterly dividend rate of 55 cents per share and offers a staggering annual yield of 13.7%.

 Its other top tenants include big names like Google parent company Alphabet, the State of California and Bank of America.